 Fractionated photo-rejuvenation is a two step process.
 The first step is BroadBand Light (BBL) treatment.

 Your make-up is removed and your face (or to-be-treated area) cleansed.
 Your eyes are protected with eyepads and a translucent gel is applied to the face.
 This facilitates even transmission of the broadband light source.
-Treatment takes approximately 15 minutes and is well tolerated by most clients.
+Treatment takes approximately 15 minutes and is well tolerated by most patients.
 After completion of this first step, a topical anaesthetic cream is applied to the treated areas, ensuring the skin is relatively numb prior to the following step of fractionated laser treatment.
 It takes approximately 60 minutes for this cream to take effect.
 Fractionated laser resurfacing is performed and takes between 15-20 minutes.
 A cool compress is then placed on the treated areas and an occlusive gel applied.

 Post-procedure care is simple.
 We provide a hypoallergenic and non-irritating face wash and an occlusive gel to use twice a day for the next 72 to 96 hours.
 Sun avoidance is absolutely vital for at least 3 weeks post procedure and a sunscreen should be applied daily to maintain results.